 Payday loans are legal within 27 states, along with 9 other states having allowed but with strict restrictions.
 Among the 14 states remaining payday loans are strictly prohibited by law.

 In terms of Federal regulation, it is the Consumer Financial Protection Bureau (CFPB) that regulates all payday lenders.
-In some cases lenders have effectively used the sovereign status of Native American reservations to evade state law by forming partnerships.

 The laws in some states also limit the number of loans a borrower may take at a single time, requiring lenders to check a customer’s eligibility in real time databases before allowing them to take out a payday loan.
 Some states also limit the number of loans a borrower can take per year.